victormours/victormours.github.io/_posts/2025-05-22-improving-trust-in-government-websites-on-the-open-web.markdown

 This doesn't mean that we should try to hide urls, but just like they do for SSL certificates, browsers could explain the URL by highlighting the key parts in them.

-As an example, here's how Firefox displays the url of a government site on the desktop :
+As an example, here's how Firefox displays the url of a government site on the desktop:

 [desktop screenshot of rendezvouspasseport.anct.gouv.fr]